 Common Mistakes

-- ❌ Using tap water (causes white dust with ultrasonic models)
+- Using tap water in ultrasonic humidifiers (white dust)

 The Bottom Line